· Seasonal guide

 April timing versus midsummer rush

 Attics and crawl spaces attached to panels are easier to work in before heat builds.
-Storm catalogs are also fresh in memory from last season, which helps homeowners describe what failed, what survived, and what still makes them nervous when radar turns red.
+Storm memories from last season are still fresh, which helps you describe what failed, what survived, and what still makes you nervous when radar turns red.
 Write those notes down before you contact Kieley Electric so the first visit addresses priorities you still care about in October.
+Mention your town so dispatch can align with service areas near Grafton or Thief River Falls or wherever your address actually sits.

 Commercial and farm readers with shared goals